ericoc/indego-php-lib/README.md

 About
 -----

-This is still under construction, but I am trying to make a re-usable PHP library for the Philadelphia Indego Bike Share API!
+I am mostly fooling around with PHP to get more used to object-orientation as opposed to doing just procedural PHP all of the time.
+In my journey, I've made a re-usable PHP library for the Philadelphia Indego Bike Share API!

-Check out [the City of Philadelphia GitHub](https://github.com/CityOfPhiladelphia) while you are waiting for my library to be more usable!
+Check out [the City of Philadelphia GitHub](https://github.com/CityOfPhiladelphia) if you think this library is interesting!

 Example